Fox's Pages

 Notes:

-1. The CRL will be added to the list of CRLs used to verify certificates.
+1. The CRLs will be added to the list of CRLs used to verify certificates.

 2. Must be PEM format

-3. You can use ezs_add_crl at any time to load a new CRL or to refresh an existing CRL.
+3. You can use ezs_add_crl at any time to load new CRLs or to refresh existing CRLs.
 Changes will take effect on the next connect or accept.
 Existing connections will be unaffected.

 ezs_add_cert